bnb-chain/greenfield-cmd/README.md

 #### Bucket Operations

+Before creating bucket, It is recommended to first run the "ls-sp" command to obtain the SP list information of Greenfield, and then select which SP to create the bucket in.

 ```
 // create bucket.
 // The primary SP address which the bucket will be created at need to be set by --primarySP